nyadero/nyadero/README.md

 ##  In My Free Time

-I'm currently building **[KraftAdmin](https://github.com/nyadero/kraftadmin)** — a modern admin dashboard framework for Spring Boot applications.
+I'm working on **[KraftAdmin](https://github.com/nyadero/kraftadmin)** — a simple admin dashboard framework for Spring Boot.
-It’s inspired by tools like Laravel Filament and aims to bring developer-friendly components for quickly building powerful admin panels.
+It's kind of like Laravel Filament but for Java devs.
+Just something I'm building to make it easier to manage data in Spring projects without writing too much boilerplate.

-KraftAdmin is my way of exploring design systems, developer experience (DX), and Java-powered back office tools — all while having fun pushing Spring Boot to its limits.
+Mainly doing it to learn and experiment with ideas around admin tools and developer experience.

 ##  Skills & Technologies
 <div style="display: flex; align-items: center; flex-wrap: wrap; justify-content: center;">